Winter Animals Shadow Matching for Preschoolers

 Winter Animals Shadow Match Word Tiles

-How to Prepare the Activity
+How to Prepare and Use the Activity

 To get the activity ready, you only need these materials: